Skip to main content

 HMI software use cases

-Computer Numerical Control (CNC) lathes are machines that rotate a piece of material at a high speed and apply cutting tools to shape and finish them.
+Computer Numerical Control (CNC) lathes are machines that rotate a piece of material at high speed and apply cutting tools to shape and finish it.
 Until recently, CNC lathes have used large consoles with buttons, LEDs, and a stationary computer monitor or built-in screen.
-Machine-level HMI solutions can help to make CNC lathes easier to operate and monitor.
-Manufacturing businesses that have implemented HMI software to control CNC lathes report that it also helps to reduce errors, boost productivity, and increase machine reliability.

-What are the benefits of custom HMI software development?
+Benefits of custom HMI software development

 How HMI software enables smart manufacturing